Thomson Reuters (TRI)

 Michael Eastwood, Chief Financial Officer

-Ragunath (Raghu) Ramanathan, President, Legal Professionals
+Ragunath (Raghu) Ramanathan, President of the Legal Professionals business

 AI Analysis | Feedback